sudo-young/analysis_for_taxdata/README.md

 # effective-goggles
 This is a test repository.
-I might upload whatever items and delete at some point. :P
+I might upload whatever items and delete them  at some point. :P